kubeedge/kubeedge/docs/proposals/cri.md

 ### Non-goals

 * Automatic detection of container runtimes and its selection.
-*

 ## Proposal

-Currently Kubernetes kubelet CRI supports container runtimes like containerd, cri-o etc but support for docker runtime is provided using dockershim as well.
+Currently Kubernetes kubelet CRI supports container runtimes like containerd, cri-o etc and support for docker runtime is provided using dockershim as well.
 However going forward even docker runtime will be supported through only CRI.
-Also currently kubeedge edged supports only docker runtime using the legacy dockertools.
+However currently kubeedge edged supports only docker runtime using the legacy dockertools.
 Hence we propose to support multiple container runtime in kubeedge edged as follows
 1. Include CRI support as in kubernetes kubelet to support contianerd, cri-o etc